 No matter how badly you want to replace the wallpaper in the bathroom, you know you have to remove the old paper first, and taking down the old wallpaper can seem like a daunting task.
 Attacking the old wallpaper with just a sponge and putty knife will make you wish you never started the project.
 Without the right wallpaper removal tools, the job can become overwhelming, but it doesn’t need to be.

 It’s time for a change on the walls of your home.
-The old wallpaper has been up for what seems like ages, and it has to come down – now.
+The old wallpaper has been up for what seems like ages, and it has to come down—now.
 You’ve heard nightmare stories about people that have tried to remove old wallpaper and ended up with a mess.
-However, the task does not have to be difficult or complicated.
-The first step is to be aware that you will probably have some drywall damage and be prepared to fix it.
+However, the task does not have to be

 You can’t stand to look at that old wallpaper for another minute.
 It was trendy 20-30 years ago, but now it’s just outdated.
 You need a fresh start on those walls and you’ve made the decision to take the old paper down.
 With a little patience, removing wallpaper can be a straight-forward and easy job.
 To learn how to remove wallpaper in 6 simple steps, and the secret to making the new installation even easier, check out the following application recommendations.